richrd/bx2/PLANNING.md

  * No setup.py
  * Single server only
  * Unclear API
  * Kludgy event system
  * Kludgy config
  * Custom logging system
      * Bloated command line logging
-     * Use logging library instead?
+     * Should use logging library instead?
  * Unreliable 'bookkeeping' (tracking users, channels and the bot nick)
  * User privileges are global (No channel specific permissions)
- * IRC lib only has multiple callback events (Can't listen to all events via one callback)
+ * Custom IRC lib only has multiple callback events (Can't listen to all events via one callback)
  * Only config and modules can be reloaded, but not the core
      * Would be nice to be able to reload core classes
      * Requires serializing all class instances.
 Only the sockets need to stay.